 In the previous tutorial, we have discussed installing the Eclipse for PHP on Ubuntu.
-In this tutorial, we will discuss adding PHP development support using PDT plugin to the other Eclipse packages provided by the Eclipse Foundation.
+In this tutorial, we will discuss adding PHP development support using PDT plugin to the other Eclipse (Eclipse 2019) packages provided by the Eclipse Foundation.

 Notes: You may follow How To Install Java 10 On Ubuntu, How To Install Java 11 On Ubuntu, and How To Install OpenJDK 12 On Ubuntu to install Java on Ubuntu 18.04 LTS.
 I have installed OpenJDK 12 for this tutorial.
 You can also follow How To Install PHP 7 On Ubuntu 18.04 LTS to install PHP 7 on Ubuntu 18.04 LTS.

 Now click Linux 64 Bit link as highlighted in Fig 1.
 It will show the download options from mirror sites as shown in Fig 2.

 Click on the Download Button to start the download.